 Get the latest from TODAY

-Last year, Wanda Dench texted a Thanksgiving dinner invitation to a young man she didn't know, mistakenly thinking she was messaging her grandson.
+Two years ago, Wanda Dench texted a Thanksgiving dinner invitation to a young man she didn't know, mistakenly thinking she was messaging her grandson.
 Surprisingly, the stranger responded: He said he didn't know Dench, but would come to dinner if the invite was still on the table.
 He did, and the pair became fast friends.

 "My husband and I were really happy he came," she said.
 "It was more low-key and quiet.
 We reminisced and talked about last year, how it was such a whirlwind.
 I learned a lot about the internet I never knew."

-Last year, their story went viral after Hinton shared screenshots of their text message conversation online.
+Their story went viral after Hinton shared screenshots of their text message conversation online.
 When he jokingly asked if he could still come to dinner, Dench responded in the best way possible: "Of course you can.
 That's what grandmas do ... feed everyone."

 "I reached out to him about a month before and said, 'Thanksgiving is at my house again; I'd really love it if you would come,'" Dench told CNN.
 "He has family that's close by, and I understood if he couldn't.
 But he did spend half of Thanksgiving with them and the other half with us."